With thousands of breast cancer charities competing for donations, it can be difficult to know which one will make the greatest impact.

-This article outlines the top breast cancer charities in the United States and their specific contributions to the cause, plus other factors to keep in mind before donating.
+In this article, we outline the top breast cancer charities in the United States and their specific contributions, plus other factors to consider before donating.

-Here is a helpful list of some of the best breast cancer charities in the U.S., organized by how they contribute to the cause.
+Here are some well-known breast cancer charities in the U.S., organized by how they contribute to the cause.

 Breast cancer research

-Unlike a majority of breast cancer charities, the Dr. Susan Love Research Foundation almost exclusively fund research exploring the causes of the condition.
+Unlike many other breast cancer charities, the Dr. Susan Love Research Foundation almost exclusively fund research exploring the causes of the condition.

-They also conduct long-term projects to better understand the impact of breast cancer treatments, both physically and emotionally.
+They also run long term studies to better understand the physical and emotional impact of breast cancer treatments.

-According to Charity Navigator, an objective rating system for charities, an estimated 81.9 percent of the foundation's total funds go directly toward programs and services.
+Charity Navigator, an objective rating system for charities, estimates that 81.7% of the foundation's total funds go directly into programs and services.

-The California Breast Cancer Research Program are devoted to breast cancer research and education.
-Unlike many charities, the program's funding is relatively stable, receiving 45 percent of revenue from California's tobacco tax.
+The California Breast Cancer Research Program devote their time to breast cancer research and education.
+The program's funding is relatively stable, receiving 45% of its revenue from California's tobacco tax.

-This stability allows the organization to establish long-term projects, exploring critical breast cancer topics.
+This stable revenue allows the organization to establish long term projects that explore critical breast cancer topics.

-One of the largest and most influential breast cancer charities, the National Breast Cancer Coalition (NBCC) was founded in 1991.
+This is one of the largest and most influential breast cancer charities in the U.S. The National Breast Cancer Coalition (NBCC) started in 1991.

-Consisting of activists, survivors, researchers, lobbyists, and policy makers, the coalition's mission is to figure out how to end breast cancer by 2020.
+The NBCC's mission is to figure out how to end breast cancer by 2020.
+The charity comprises activists, survivors, researchers, lobbyists, and policymakers.

-The NBCC has over 60,000 members and has successfully advocated for more than $3 billion dollars in federal research funding.
+The NBCC have over 60,000 members and have successfully advocated for more than $3 billion in federal research funding.

-The foundation's Founder Fund is the largest private project worldwide focused on understanding the biology behind metastasis, when cancer spreads to infect different tissues or organs.
+Their Founder Fund is the largest private project worldwide.
+It focuses on better understanding the biology behind metastasis, during which cancer spreads to different tissues or organs.

 Breast cancer education and screening

-The National Breast Cancer Foundation (NBCF) focus on providing women with early detection, support, and education.
-They offer free mammograms to women in all 50 states of the U.S.
+The National Breast Cancer Foundation (NBCF) focus on providing early detection, support, and education.
+They offer free mammograms to people across the U.S.

-Some 82.9 percent of the foundation's total funds go directly toward programs and services.
+The charity allocate around 80.8% of their total funds directly to programs and services.

-The organization say every dollar raised helps three women access the information they need to make sound medical decisions.
-It has helped over 72 million people worldwide with about 79.5 percent of total funds going directly toward programs and services.
+They say that every dollar raised helps three women access the information they need to make sound medical decisions.
+Breastcancer.org have helped over 131 million people worldwide, with about 79.6% of total funds directly fueling programs and services.

 Helping young people

-About 74 percent of the YSC's funds go directly toward their programs and services.
+About 77.8% of their money funds programs and services.

 Financial assistance for people with breast cancer

-Grants are typically up to $1,000 per person and meant to cover housing and utility payments.
-The BCCA also partner with corporate sponsors to donate medicine and equipment to hospitals and clinics in developing nations.
+Grants are typically up to $1,000 per person.
+The BCCA intend for these grants to cover housing and utility payments.
+They also partner with corporate sponsors to donate medicine and equipment to hospitals and clinics in developing countries.

-According to their 2016 financial records, the BCCA spent $27,172,681 on programs and services, an estimated 83 percent of their total funding.
+According to their 2018 financial records, the BCCA spent $5,700,028 on programs and services, making up an estimated 78% of their total funding.

 Community support programs

-Founded in 1991, Living Beyond Breast Cancer (LBBC) offers trustworthy educational materials online and focuses on connecting people diagnosed with breast cancer with survivors of the disease.
+Founded in 1991, Living Beyond Breast Cancer (LBBC) provide trustworthy educational materials and focus on connecting people with breast cancer with survivors of the condition.

-An estimated 83.2 percent of total funds go directly toward programs and services.
+An estimated 83.4% of their total funds go directly toward programs and services.

 Breast cancer activist and survivor Charlotte Hayley inspired the design of the pink ribbon, which is still in use today.

-Hayley initially handed out peach-colored looped ribbons that she made herself with a card stating: "The National Cancer Institute's annual budget is $1.8 billion, only 5 percent goes for cancer prevention.
+Hayley initially made peach ribbons herself and gave them out with a card stating: "The National Cancer Institute's annual budget is $1.8 billion, only 5% goes for cancer prevention.
 Help us wake up our legislators and America by wearing this ribbon."

-In 1991, the Susan G. Komen Breast Cancer Foundation first gave out pink ribbons to participants in its annual Race For the Cure in New York City.
-The ribbon did not become famous until 1992 when Estee Lauder cosmetic counters nationwide gave out pink ribbons for Breast Cancer Awareness Month, which takes place in October every year.
+These ribbons did not become famous until 1992, when Estee Lauder cosmetic counters changed their color to pink and gave them out across the nation for Breast Cancer Awareness Month, which takes place in October every year.

 In 1993, Avon released a $2 enamel and gold-cast pink ribbon broach.
-In the first 2 years alone, the Avon pin raised $10 million dollars, encouraging many other companies and charities to create pink ribbon products.
+In its first 2 years, the pin raised $10 million, encouraging many other companies and charities to create pink ribbon products.

-The easiest way to know that 100 percent of donated funds go to charity is to give directly to the organization.
-Donating to organizations in person, by mail, or online is also the only way to receive a tax credit for the donation.
+The easiest way to be sure that all donations go directly to a breast cancer charity is to give directly to the organization.
+Donating in person, by mail, or online is also the only way to receive a tax credit for the donation.

-When it comes to pink ribbon products, the portion of proceeds that goes directly toward breast cancer charities varies.
-Some companies have faced criticism for using the pink ribbon as a marketing tool while they donate very little to the cause itself.
+With pink ribbon products, the portion of the proceeds that goes directly to breast cancer charities varies.
+Some companies have faced criticism for using the pink ribbon as a marketing tool while donating very little to the cause itself.

 Questions to ask before buying pink include:

-- How much, if any, of the product's proceeds, go toward charity?
+How much, if any, of the product's proceeds go to a breast cancer charity?

 - Which organization gets the money?

-- Does the organization receiving the proceeds run programs or sponsor research that will help stop the breast cancer epidemic?
+- Does the organization receiving the proceeds run programs or sponsor research that will help overcome breast cancer?

-- Does the company selling the pink ribbon product also support, sell, or manufacture products tied to breast cancer, such as cosmetics containing chemicals that have been linked to cancer?
+- Does the company selling the pink ribbon product also support, sell, or manufacture products tied to breast cancer, such as cosmetics containing carcinogenic chemicals?

-- Is there a cap, or maximum amount, set by the company on their donations to breast cancer charities?
-Will they notify customers once the cap has been met?
+- Is there a maximum amount that the company have set on their donations to breast cancer charities?
+Will they notify customers upon reaching this amount?